-- Over a third (37%) of boys and young men aged between 14 and 21 said they were currently experiencing mental health difficulties. - The survey found that almost half (46%) of respondents would not ask for help for a problem that was making them upset, anxious or depressed, "even if things got really bad." - 46% of boys report that societal and media-driven expectations to "perform in a masculine way" have a negative impact on their mental health.
+- Over a third (37%) of boys and young men aged between 14 and 21 said they were currently experiencing mental health difficulties. - The survey found that almost half (46%) of respondents would not ask for help for a problem that was making them upset, anxious or depressed, "even if things got really bad." - When asked what was stopping them; 36% said courage, 32% said they "don't want to make a fuss" and 30% said they would feel weak and ashamed. - A fifth (21%) worried that people would laugh or think less of them, and 14% said they would "feel less masculine." - Meanwhile, 15% said they don't know how to ask for help.